 Timetable / Hours

 While the timetable are subject to change, there are normally circa 15 to 20 contact hours per week on average.
-Given the intensive nature of the DIT MSc in Fashion Buying programme and the fact that subjects are new, students are advised to keep a clear working week and to minimize other commitments in order to participate in the programme.
+Given the intensive nature of the Masters in Fashion Buying & Management programme and the fact that subjects are new, students are advised to keep a clear working week and to minimise other commitments in order to participate in the programme.
 Students are also advised to be aware of time commitment needed to complete the work placement element of the programme (the 6 week placement occurs following semester one exams, throughout the summer months of June through to August).

-Graduates are eligible for the award of ‘MSc Fashion Buying & Management’ from the Dublin Institute of Technology, a Level 9 award on the National Framework of Qualifications (NFQ).
-Dublin Institute of Technology awards are internationally recognised.
+Graduates are eligible for the award of ‘MSc Fashion Buying & Management’ from the Technological University Dublin, a Level 9 award on the National Framework of Qualifications (NFQ).
+TU Dublin awards are internationally recognised.

 Programme Manager - MSc Fashion Buying & Management